Eugen Aburel

 Eugen Bogdan Aburel (January 23, 1899 – 16 December 1975) was a Romanian surgeon and obstetrician.
 He introduced innovative techniques in gynecologic surgery.

+Early life and education

 He was born Galați; his father came from a family of Armenians of Moldavia, while his mother was a descendant of the family of metropolitan Veniamin Costache.
 He started his secondary studies at the Gheorghe Roșca Codreanu High School in Bârlad and finished them in 1917 at the Vasile Alecsandri High School in Galați.
 After attending the artillery military school in Botoșani and graduating with the rank of second lieutenant, he studied at the Faculty of Medicine of Iași, obtaining his doctor in medicine degree in 1923 with thesis Contribuțiuni la tratamentul infecției puerperale.